kateolmstead/unity-sdk/README.md

 **You always need to start a session before making any other SDK calls.**

-### Starting a Player Session
+### Starting a User Session

 To start collecting behavior data, you need to initialize the PlayRM session.
-You can either provide a dynamic `<USER-ID>` to identify each player:
+You can either provide a dynamic `<USER-ID>` to identify each user:

 ```csharp
 Playnomics.instance.startPlaynomics(<APPID>, <USER-ID>);
 ```

-or have PlayRM, generate a *best-effort* unique-identifier for the player:
+or have PlayRM, generate a *best-effort* unique-identifier for the user:

 ```csharp
 Playnomics.instance.startPlaynomics(<APPID>);
 ```

 If possible, you should provide your own `<USER-ID>`, especially if your game is cross-platform, since *best-effort* unique identifiers are generated differently depending on the Platform.
-If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each player.
-This is typically discerned dynamically when a player starts the game.
+If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each user.
+This is typically discerned dynamically when a user starts the game.
 Some potential implementations:

 * An internal ID (such as a database auto-generated number).
-* A hash of the player's email address.
+* A hash of the user’s email address.

-**You cannot use the player's Facebook ID or any personally identifiable information (plain-text email, name, etc) for the `<USER-ID>`.**
+**You cannot use the user’s Facebook ID or any personally identifiable information (plain-text email, name, etc) for the `<USER-ID>`.**

 You **MUST** make the initialization call before working with any other PlayRM modules.
 You only need to call this method once.